Spiderjockey02/Discord-Bot/CONTRIBUTING.md

 Contributing would be great as i'm a sole developer for this bot.

 You can help contribute by:
-* Language translations
+* Translation language files (help with previous translations or make support for another language)
-* optimization on files.
+* Optimization on files.
+(Know a better way on a function, make a pull request and I'll have a look)
-* front-end web development.
-(I'm not very good at designing websites)
+* Donating (Donating helps me stay motivated to providing open source code, that anyone can use)